3imed-jaberi/kexpresso-routes-mapper/README.md

 <!-- ***************** -->

-Load routes automatically from file system for Koa applications.
+**Load routes automatically from file system for Koa applications ⚡.**

+## `Features`

+- 🚀 &nbsp; Amiable and elegant routes loader.
+- 💅🏻 &nbsp; Glamorous and clean router style.
+- 🔥 &nbsp; Use koa-router under the hood.
+- 🪀 &nbsp; Support for prefix for all routes.
+- 🎳 &nbsp; Support for shared middlewares between all routes.
+- 🪁 &nbsp; Support for single and multi-methods on each route.
+- 🎯 &nbsp; Support for specific middlewares on each route.
+- ⚖️ Tiny bundle size.

 ## `Installation`